cumeadi/CanzaTrade/README.md

 ## 🎉 Acknowledgments

-- **OpenTrader Foundation**: Built on the robust OpenTrader platform
+- **CanzaTrade Foundation**: Built on the robust CanzaTrade platform
 - **Canza Finance**: Brand identity and design inspiration
 - **Railway**: Deployment platform and infrastructure
 - **Open Source Community**: All the amazing tools and libraries